 There are a number of awesome events happening this Halloween in Vancouver, and many of them take place before the big night arrives.

-As such, you’ll be able to get your fill of ghoulish festivities, and then some!
+As such, you’ll be able to get your fill of monsters, ghosts, and ghouls galore!

 Check out our handy list of must-do activities to help you get in the spooktacular spirit.